-The date on which many of the special corporate governance provisions applicable to the Corporation under the Charter will expire (absent an Uninstructed Trustee Action, as defined in the Charter) is determined under a formula in the Charter in the definition of "Termination Date" (Article FIFTH, Section 1.72).
-The Termination Date generally occurs when (a) the Common Equity held in the ESOPs and other employee trusts or pension, retirement or other employee benefit plans (including 401(k) plans, employee stock purchase plans, and the Pilot's Directed Account Retirement Income Plan) sponsored by the Corporation or any of its Subsidiaries (as defined) plus (b) the number of Available Unissued ESOP Shares (defined, generally, as shares of Common Stock that would be issuable under shares of preferred stock committed to be issued to the ESOPs over the ESOP investment period) (collectively, "Employee Benefit Plan Shares") is less than 20% of (x) the total Common Equity of the Corporation plus (y) the number of Available Unissued ESOP Shares.
-"Common Equity" (Article FIFTH, Section 1.26) generally includes those shares of Common Stock issued in exchange for Old Common Stock outstanding at the time of the Recapitalization or issued or issuable after the Recapitalization pursuant to certain options and convertible securities outstanding at the time of the Recapitalization, as well as Permitted Bankruptcy Equity (as defined).
+Under the Charter (Article FIFTH, Section 1.72), on the date (the "Termination Date") on which (a) the Common Equity (defined below) held in the ESOPs and other employee trusts or pension, retirement or other employee benefit plans (including 401(k) plans, employee stock purchase plans, and the Pilot's Directed Account Retirement Income Plan) sponsored by the Corporation or any of its Subsidiaries (as defined) plus (b) the number of Available Unissued ESOP Shares (defined, generally, as shares of Common Stock that would be issuable under shares of preferred stock committed to be issued to the ESOPs over the ESOP investment period) (collectively, "Employee Benefit Plan Shares") is less than 20% of (x) the total Common Equity of the Corporation plus (y) the number of Available Unissued ESOP Shares, many of the special corporate governance provisions applicable to the Corporation will expire (absent an Uninstructed Trustee Action, as defined in the Charter).
+These special corporate governance provisions were established in the Recapitalization and consist of a variety of provisions not customarily included in the certificates of incorporation or by-laws of Delaware corporations, including with respect to director and stockholder voting on specified corporate actions; qualification, voting and classification requirements applicable to Public Directors and Independent Directors; Board committees; quorum requirements and appointment and removal of officers.
+Upon the Termination Date, the Corporation will file a restated certificate of incorporation eliminating these special corporate governances (which by their terms are in effect only until the Termination Date) and providing for more customary corporate governance provisions.
+"Common Equity" (Article FIFTH, Section 1.26) generally includes those shares of Common Stock issued in exchange for Old Common Stock outstanding at the time of the Recapitalization or issued or issuable after the Recapitalization pursuant to $certain\ options\ and\ convertible\ securities\ outstanding\ at\ the\ time\ of\ the$ Recapitalization, as well as Permitted Bankruptcy Equity (as defined).
 Other shares of Common Stock issued after the Recapitalization generally are excluded from Common Equity ("Excluded Shares").

-Under the Charter Amendments, the Common Equity definition has been rewritten in order to make it easier to read and understand.
-However, it differs from the definition of Common Equity in the current Charter in two substantive respects.
+Under the Definitional Charter Amendments, the Common Equity definition has been rewritten in order to make it easier to read and understand.
+In addition, it differs from the definition of Common Equity in the current Charter in two substantive respects.
 First, a mechanism has been added to provide for an automatic adjustment in the number of shares included in Common Equity in the event of a stock dividend, stock combination or stock split in respect of Common Stock.
-Under the ESOP preferred stock antidilution provisions in the Charter, a proportionate adjustment in the number of shares of Common Stock issuable upon conversion of the ESOP preferred stock would result automatically from such a transaction, but no other adjustment would be made under the Common Equity definition to take into account the effect of the transaction on other outstanding shares of Common Stock.
-Such a transaction would skew the Termination Date calculation in the event of a stock split, dividend or combination, even though the ratio of Employee Benefit Plan Shares to total shares of Common Stock would remain unchanged.
+Under the ESOP preferred stock anti-dilution provisions in the Charter, a proportionate adjustment in the number of shares of Common Stock issuable upon conversion of the ESOP preferred stock would result automatically from such a transaction, but no other adjustment would be made under the Common Equity definition to take into account the effect of the transaction on other outstanding shares of Common Stock.
+Such a transaction could skew the Termination Date calculation in the event of a stock split, dividend or combination, even though the ratio of Employee Benefit Plan Shares to total shares of Common Stock would remain unchanged.
 The current Charter language could have the unintended consequence of discouraging the Corporation from pursuing stock splits, dividends and combinations that would otherwise benefit stockholders.